kubernetes/enhancements/keps/sig-node/753-sidecar-containers/README.md

 [existing SLIs/SLOs]: https://git.k8s.io/community/sig-scalability/slos/slos.md#kubernetes-slisslos
 -->

+Graceful Pod termination might take longer with sidecars since their exit sequence starts after the last main container has stopped.
+The impact should be negligible because the TGPS is enforced in all cases.

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?